-- School recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
+7.1 School recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
 This may be related to problems at home and/or in school.
 Parents should make school aware of any difficulties or changes in circumstances that may affect their child's attendance and/or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
 This will help the school identify any additional support that may be required.
-It is expected that the child and their family work collaboratively with school to identify the anxiety-based school avoidance resources most appropriate for support and to accept the support that is offered or advised - Heald Place Primary School also recognise that some pupils are more likely to require additional support to attain good attendance, for example, those pupils with special educational needs, those with physical or mental health needs, migrant and refugee pupils and children with a social worker - The school will implement a range of strategies to support improved attendance for all pupils.
-Strategies used will include: - Celebrating good attendance in assemblies and displays within the classroom - Strength based conversations - Breakfast clubs and after schools clubs
+It is expected that the child and their family work collaboratively with school to identify the Emotional barriers to School Attendance (EBSA) resources most appropriate for support and to accept the support that is offered or advised

+7.2 School also recognises that some pupils are more likely to require additional support to attain good attendance, for example, those pupils with special educational needs, those with physical or mental health needs, migrant and refugee pupils and children with a social worker

+7.3 The school will implement a range of strategies to support improved attendance for all pupils.
+Strategies used will include:

+- Weekly class Attendance Award

+- Attendance reminders and celebrations in the weekly newsletter

-- Attendance / Parent contracts
+- Cavendish Attendance Support Plan & Family Agreement

+- Discussion with parents/carers

+- letters home to parents/carers

-- Initiating an Early Help Assessment and/or referral to appropriate agencies such as M Thrive or Early Help Hubs
+- external support in line with Manchester's Graduated Approach to Attendance - initiating an Early Help Assessment and/or referral to appropriate agencies such as M Thrive or Early Help Hubs

 - Pupil voice activities

 - Use of Emotional Barriers to School Attendance pathway (EBSA)

 - Trauma-informed approaches

-- Time limited part time time-tables
+- Time limited part time time-table

 - Inclusion Strategy Toolkit

-- Reintegration support packages
+- Reintegration support plans

+- Learning mentors

+- Attendance Officer support

+- Behaviour & Wellbeing Mentor support

-7.4 If a pupil has an Education, Health & Care plan, Heald Place Primary School will communicate with Manchester City Council EHCP Team at an early stage once they become aware of barriers to attendance that relate to the child's needs
+7.4 If a pupil has an Education, Health & Care plan, Cavendish Community Primary School will communicate with Manchester City Council EHCP Team at an early stage once they become aware of barriers to attendance that relate to the child's needs

-7.5 Where parents fail or refuse to engage with the support offered and further unauthorised absence occurs, Heald Place Primary School may consider the use of legal sanctions following Manchester City Councils Code of Conduct
+7.5 Where parents fail or refuse to engage with the support offered and further unauthorised absence occurs, Cavendish Community Primary School may consider the use of legal sanctions following Manchester City Councils Code of Conduct